lalitsachan/text-courses/README.md

 As such you can go through these in any sequence as they fit your requirement in the moment, for an absolute beginner [having some recall of maths studied in school] i will suggest following sequence

-**[Also best way to go through this would be to clone/download the repository on your machine , i am sure you will have a better pdf viewer than the browser window with github]**
+**[Also best way to go through this would be to clone/download the repository on your machine , i am sure you will have a better pdf viewer than the browser window with github]** below is an image : [go here](https://github.com/lalitsachan/text-courses/tree/main) click on "code" dropdown , select the option that you know how to work with.

 <img width="966" alt="image" src="https://github.com/user-attachments/assets/5de74732-4d65-4ff8-a4ee-2c74efedfb82">